SpectricSO/stack-scripts/scripts/LegacyProfiles/docs/incorporate.md

 Define a `legacyProfileConfig` global variable.
 It should have the properties `isCompatible` and `listElement`.

-If you want to make your userscript compatible with LegacyProfiles, set `isCompatible` to `true` and set `listElement` to the element you wish to insert the stats into (should be `ul`).
+If you want to make your userscript compatible with LegacyProfiles, set `isCompatible` to `true` and set `listElement` to the element you wish to insert the stats into (should be a `ul` or `ol` element).

 For example: